MinhLong215/Spidey/README.md

 # Spidey Social Media

-Description
--Authorization and authentication with Session-based
--Framework: ExpressJs
--Backend: Nodejs
--Frontend: Reactjs
--Database: MongoDB
+Authorization and Authentication: Implemented using session-based authentication to securely manage user sessions.

+Framework: Built on Express.js, a fast and flexible Node.js web application framework.

+Backend: Powered by Node.js, providing a robust and scalable server-side environment.

+Frontend: Developed using React.js for a dynamic and responsive user interface.

+Database: Utilizes MongoDB for storing user data, posts, and other platform-related information.

--Use Cropperjs library to upload pictures
+Image Upload: Integrated Cropper.js library to allow users to easily upload and crop pictures before posting.

--Use Socket.IO library for real time chats
+Real-Time Chat: Leveraged Socket.IO to enable real-time, bidirectional communication for both individual and group chats.

 Registration and Login: Users can easily create new accounts or log in to the system to start using the platform.
 ![Register](https://github.com/user-attachments/assets/d3cc42cb-af33-4890-981c-6f24d2a0de39)